Postgraduate research regulations

 10.8 Monitoring progress

-10.8.1 At least once a year the University Research Degrees Sub-Committee shall establish whether the candidate is still actively engaged on the research programme and is maintaining regular and frequent contact with the supervisors.
+10.8.1 At least once a year the Graduate School shall establish whether the candidate is still actively engaged on the research programme and is maintaining regular and frequent contact with the supervisors.
 It will require a report from the candidate and the supervisors on the candidate’s progress.
 This report shall be drawn up on a template and include a summary of the candidate’s progress to date, and an outline plan of work for their future study.
-As a result of obtaining this report, the Committee shall take appropriate action.
+As a result of obtaining this report, the Graduate School shall take appropriate action.
 In extreme cases this may include the withdrawal of the candidate’s registration.
+All reports will be reviewed by the Graduate School and comments and decisions will be communicated to each student.

 10.9.3 The second stage is the transfer presentation and viva.
 The presentation and viva will be conducted in front of a panel, which will consist of the candidate’s supervisor(s) and the internal assessor.
-The transfer panel will provide a report for the University Research Degrees Sub-Committee, as it is the University Research Degrees Sub-Committee that formally approves a transfer from MPhil to PhD.
+The transfer panel will provide a report for the University Research Degrees Sub-Committee, as it is the University Research Degrees Sub-Committee that formally approves a transfer from MPhil to PhD/Doctorate.

 10.9.4 A candidate who is registered for the degree of PhD and who is unable to complete the approved programme of work may, at any time prior to the submission of the thesis for examination, apply to the University Research Degrees Sub-Committee for the registration to revert to that of MPhil.